 post-sitemap.xml you’ll see all Yoast.com’s post URLs (click on the image to enlarge):

 You’ll notice a date at the end of each line.
 This tells Google when each post was last updated and helps with SEO because you want Google to crawl your updated content as soon as possible.
 When a date changes in the XML sitemap, Google knows there is new content to crawl and index.

-If you have a very large website, sometimes it’s necessary to split an index XML sitemap.
-A single XML sitemap is limited to 50,000 URLs, so if your website has more than 50,000 posts, for example, you’ll need two separate XML sitemaps for the post URLs, effectively adding a second index XML sitemap.
-The Yoast SEO plugin sets the limit even lower – at 1.000 URLs – to keep your XML sitemap loading as fast as possible
+If you have a very large website, sometimes it’s necessary to split an index sitemap.
+A single XML sitemap is limited to 50,000 URLs, so if your website has more than 50,000 posts, for example, you’ll need two separate ones for the post URLs, effectively adding a second index sitemap.
+The Yoast SEO plugin sets the limit even lower – at 1.000 URLs – to keep your sitemap loading as fast as possible

 What websites need an XML sitemap?